top of page

 Nature & Adventure

 Wildlife without the crowds: intimate safari experiences in vast, recovering wilderness such as Kissama National Park (elephants, giraffes, rare species) and Iona National Park.
+Natural wonders: Kalandula Falls (majestic, remote), surreal rock formations (such as Pungo Andongo), dramatic escarpments like Tundavala Gap.

 Coastal wilderness: 1,600 km+ of largely untouched Atlantic coastline, remote islands like Ilha dos Tigres.